withastro/roadmap/proposals/0046-astro-env.md

 Static variables are checked at some point between `astro:config:setup` and `astro:server:setup`.
 Since we don't/won't support many data structures, custom validators are used for the validation.
 They will also be used for dynamic variables at runtime.

+Some names must be reserved, like `SSR` to avoid conflicts with `import.meta.env.SSR`.

 The `astro:env/static` virtual module is generated like so:

 ```ts